tomas-sereikis/Pe/README.md

         translate.appendChild(element);
         // push this element to stack too, even if evaluation was defined
-        // and other elements was translated already
+        // and other elements was translated already stack.push(element);
-        // its no deference then the stack content is defined
-        // on when stack evaluation or evaluations are defined stack.push(element);

         // and lets say for debug we need to console log all elements